Beagle Age Calculator

 Cherry Eye

-Symptoms: red mass in eye corner
+Symptoms: red or pink mass in corner of eye, excessive tearing, eye rubbing, squinting

 Epilepsy

-Symptoms: back pain, reluctance to jump
+Symptoms: back or neck pain, reluctance to jump or climb, hunched posture, wobbling gait, paralysis in severe cases

 Hypothyroidism